pretorh/test-android/README.md

 Then save it to a file, using a custom processor (to change the destination, else you might get permission errors)

+### Async tasks (ex network requests, db loading)

+Add `AsyncTaskTracker` in production code, and track the start and completed events in (production) code

+Inject a test specific implementation of this, which uses a counter to track the number of tasks that should still complete

+Register this class as an idling resource, which causes espresso to wait for it to complete before continuing with assertions or actions.

 ## general

 ### change activity into activity+fragment